Capital Gain arising from sale of residential property held for more than 2 years

 .01 The amount of capital gain which is not utilised for purchase or construction of new house before the due date of filing of tax return should be deposited in "Capital Gains Bank Account".

-.02 Purchase or construction should be met out of balance held in such Capital Gains Account within the time limit of two or three years respectively.
+.02 Purchase or construction should be met out of balance held in such Capital Gains Account within the time limit of two or three years as applicable.

 4.Withdrawal of Exemption: